April Fools’ Day Famous Hoaxes

 Traditionally April Fools Day pranks are supposed to be played before noon and some say that if a joker plays a trick after noon, they become the fool themselves.

-Some people even think April Fools Day can be a bit cruel or nasty.
-April Fools jokes done on a larger scale can hoax and embarrass a lot of people when the truth is revealed a few days later.
+Some people even think this day can be a bit cruel or nasty.
+Jokes done on a larger scale can hoax and embarrass a lot of people when the truth is revealed a few days later.

 There is always potential for April Fools’ Day to go too far and occasionally a real newspaper or media story might be misconstrued as a joke story.